kenluck2001/PlantMontoringNLNG-ML/README.md

 The file structure is

 /src
     /data

     /pictures

     /result

         experiment.txt

         output.txt

     process.py

     runexp.sh

     experiment.py

     predict.py

     run.sh

 README.md

+The data set is stored in the data folder.

-To perform all the required hyperparameter search
+To perform all the required hyperparameter search for the best parameters of the models in use.

 $ chmod u+x runexp.sh

 $ ./runexp.sh

 The output is available in result folder in the file named experiment.txt.

 To run the actual code

 $ chmod u+x run.sh

 $ ./run.sh